nus-cs2103-AY2425S1/tp/README.md

 ![Ui](docs/images/Ui.png)

 # CampusConnect
+> Made by NUS students, for NUS students

-A seamless platform for undergraduate students to exchange contact information and socialise.
+Sporting the iconic colours of NUS, CampusConnect is a seamless platform for undergraduate students to exchange contact information to socialise and mingle.

 # Features
 CampusConnect not only provides basic contact information storage solutions, but also custom tagging, searching, and